cfpb/design-system/docs/special-pages/updating-this-website.md

   <p>
-        <a href="/design-system/admin/#/collections/pages/new" class="a-btn" title="Create a new page for this website in Netlify CMS">Create new page</a>
+        <a href="/design-system/admin/#/collections/pages/new" class="a-btn" title="Create a new page for this website in Decap CMS">Create new page</a>
   </p>